jazzband/django-analytical/docs/services/clickmap.rst

 ----------------------

-Clickmap gives you a unique Tracker ID, and the :ttag:`clickmap` tag will include it in the rendered Javascript code.
+Clickmap gives you a unique Tracker ID, and the :ttag:`clickmap` tag will include it in the rendered JavaScript code.
 You can find your Tracker ID clicking the link named "Tracker" in the dashboard of your Clickmap account.
 Set :const:`CLICKMAP_TRACKER_ID` in the project :file:`settings.py` file::